justablip/justablip.github.io/README.md

 #### download.sh
 Downloads all m4a and json metadata for a mixcloud playlist or user

-Requirements:
+__Requirements:__
 brew install youtube-dl (to download files from mixcloud) brew install atomicparsley (so thumbnail can be embedded into m4a file)

 #### upload.sh
 Uploads a mixcloud m4a file to the Internet Archive

-Requirements:
+__Requirements:__
 brew install internetarchive (internet archive's command line interface)

 #### rss.sh
-Creates a podcast rss file from a folder of m4a and metadata json files downloaded from mixcloud using youtube-dl
+Creates a podcast rss file from a folder of m4a and metadata json files downloaded from mixcloud using youtube-dl.
+Also pushes to a git repository.

 Heavily adapted from https://github.com/maxhebditch/rss-roller

-Requirements:
+__Requirements:__
 brew install jq (command-line JSON processor)

 #### upload_batch
 Utility to batch upload multiple files to the internet archive